Last updated August 3, 2022

 The buzz on blockchain technology can be heard around the world these days.
-So, no wonder it eventually would make its way to travel.
+So it is no wonder that it eventually made its way to the travel industry.

 Before we dive into those specifics and get our NFT wallets (or passports) ready, let’s back it up a few steps and talk about some basics.